How to check MacBook temperature

 After entering your password, you'll see five temperature readings, including the CPU temperature listed at the top.
 CPU temperatures typically range between 40°C and 80 °C (104°F and 176°F), but anything above 90°C (192°F) is considered the danger zone.

-I own an M2 Mac, which means I cannot use Terminal to check my CPU temperature.
-If you have an Apple silicon-based Mac, you need to rely on third-party apps to get access to that information — but that’s not a bad thing, as you’ll be able to explore some of the best CPU temp monitors out there.
+If you have an Apple silicon-based Mac, you'll most likely need to rely on third-party apps to access that information — but that's not a bad thing, as you'll be able to explore some of the best CPU temp monitors out there.

-I’ve tried and tested apps like iStat Menus, CleanMyMac, Usage, and Novabench.
-They all proved to be reliable monitor tools with a user-friendly interface for keeping an eye on your Mac’s CPU temperature in different ways, which I’ll review in subsequent sections.
+I've tried and tested apps like iStat Menus, CleanMyMac, Usage, and Novabench.
+They all proved to be reliable monitoring tools with a user-friendly interface for keeping an eye on your Mac's CPU temperature in different ways, which I'll review in subsequent sections.

 The Mac battery has historically deteriorated the quickest and caused the most issues with the computer.
 Keeping its temperature in safe ranges is one way to extend its lifespan.